-With Tampa hosting the Super Bowl AND The Tampa Bay Bucs in the game, nothing is more perfect than my little bite size simple sandwiches to celebrate our state’s heritage and ties to the Spanish Community.
+Nothing is more perfect than my little bite size simple sandwiches to celebrate our state’s heritage and ties to the Spanish Community.

 I recently visited Ybor City and the legendary La Segunda Bakery.
 I picked up my own Cuban Sandwich, a loaf of their incredible cuban bread and a guava pastry.
 Yum!

 At La Sengunda, founded in 1915, they have a board showing how the “Cuban” actually reflects the melting pot of Ybor City’s rich multi cultural heritage.
 First you start with their Cuban bread baked with a palmetto leaf inserted in each loaf to keep in the moisture.
 La Segunda bakes over 18,000 loaves of Cuban each day.

 The smoked ham represents Spain, the mojo marinated pork- Cuba, the mustard, sour pickles and Swiss Cheee- Germany and the salami- Italy.
 All of these ingredients combine to make the perfect sandwich.